Tokyo salamander

 The Tokyo salamander (Hynobius tokyoensis) is a species of salamander in the family Hynobiidae, endemic to Japan.
 Its natural habitats are temperate forests, freshwater springs, arable land, irrigated land, and canals and ditches.
-It is threatened by habitat loss and racoon (araiguma) predation.
+It is threatened by habitat loss and raccoon (araiguma) predation.
 Many different species of amphibian have unbalanced sex ratios.
 This trend is no different in Hynobius Tokyoensis; the sex ratio between males and females is about 1.5:1.
 Although this does not play as large of a role as habitat destruction when it comes to the decline of this species, it is still significant.
 Considering their environmental preferences, they are usually found in paddy fields.
 Mid-Summer drainage from these fields hinders the population's ability to thrive as this would occur before these populations could complete metamorphosis.